Acronix98/OmniMC-Lite/README.md

 # TA-Client-Lite
-A Lite version of TA Client.
+The Lite version of TA Client.